Search results for plain english

 • Plain language

-Found in Standards & guidance / Design and UX / Content design guidance / Writing style / Plain language
+Found in Standards & guidance / Content, design and UX / Content design guidance / Writing style / Plain language

 The Plain Language Act 2022 requires all public service agencies and crown agents to use plain language.
 For everyone else, plain language is not required but is highly recommended for readability.